-- Control lot (C) -12 h soaked in water, sown in pots and irrigated with water. - Sample 1 (S1) 12 h soaked in water, sown in pots and irrigated with 0.2M NaCl solution - Sample 2 (S2) 12 h soaked in 0.05 mM SA, sown in pots and irrigated with 0.2M NaCl; - Sample 3 (S3) 12 h soaked in 0.1mM SA, sown in pots and irrigated with 0.2M NaCl;
+- Control lot (C) -12 h soaked in water, sown in pots and irrigated with water. - Sample 1 (S1) 12 h soaked in water, sown in pots and irrigated with 0.2M NaCl solution - Sample 2 $(S_2)$ 12 h soaked in 0.05 mM SA, sown in pots and irrigated with 0.2M NaCl; - Sample 3 $(S_3)$ 12 h soaked in 0.1mM SA, sown in pots and irrigated with 0.2M NaCl;

-A number of physiological and biochemical analysis will be done during the vegetative stage, in march, before the straw formation: plant height, dry weight content of the wheat plantlets, photosynthesis rate (PR), stomatal conductance (SC), chlorophyllian pigments contents, proline and other amino acids content.
+A number of physiological and biochemical analyses were done during the vegetative stage, in March, before the straw formation: plant height, dry weight content of the wheat plantlets, photosynthesis rate (PR), stomatal conductance (SC), chlorophyllian pigments contents, proline and other amino acids content.